Rajinder1212/RajinderpalBookStore/RajinderpalBookStore/README.txt

 2022-11-21
 0253

 InvalidOperationException: The constraint reference 'Admin' could not be resolved to a type.
 Register the constraint type with 'Microsoft.AspNetCore.Routing.RouteOptions.ConstraintMap'.
 Did changes in categorycontroller.cs views.import.cshtml changed layout
 In unitofwork.cs added : Iunitofwork

+0313
+InvalidOperationException: The constraint reference 'Admin' could not be resolved to a type.
+Register the constraint type with 'Microsoft.AspNetCore.Routing.RouteOptions.ConstraintMap'.
+Solution added the route for admin in startup.cs it resolved

+0315
+In _layout.cshtml correct the catgory name in drop down menu In categorycontroller.cs  added IUnitofwork
+And added void Save